-We will then ask a vet to carry out an inspection and report back to us on the suitability of the premises and the applicant.
+We will arrange for a vet and/or environmental health officer to carry out an inspection and report back to us on the suitability of the premises and the applicant.
 The costs of this inspection must also be paid by the applicant before a licence can be issued.

 Once we grant you a licence it will remains in force until the 31 December that year will then expire, at which point you must renew the licence if you want to carry one keeping your animal boarding establishment.

 Will tacit consent apply?